johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - Dont cheat, dont mislead, dont talk behind others backs, dont act sneaky, dont avoid doing things you should or need to do

+- Character is the only thing that matters.
+Character determines your fate.
+Character can never be taken away from you.
+  Building character is one of the only important projects in life Focus on character and the rest will fall into place.

 # Be the good: Intelligent ACTION is power

 - To get what you want, deserve what you want - Charlie Munger